WasatchPhotonics/Wasatch.LV/README.md

 # Architecture (Bitness)

-This demo has been tested on LabVIEW 2017 32-bit under Windows 10 64-bit.
+This demo has been tested on LabVIEW 2017 32-bit and LabVIEW 2018 64-bit.

 If you are using 32-bit LabVIEW (the typical case, even on 64-bit Windows), then you should install the 32-bit version of Wasatch.NET.